-- 21.1 Proceedings at a meeting of a council or a council committee are not invalidated because of: - (a) a vacancy in a civic office, or - (b) a failure to give notice of the meeting to any councillor or committee member, or - (c) any defect in the election or appointment of a councillor or committee member, or - (d) a failure of a councillor or a committee member to declare a conflict of interest, or to refrain from the consideration or discussion of, or vote on, the relevant matter, at a council or committee meeting in accordance with the council's code of conduct, or - (e) a failure to comply with this code.
+- 21.1 Proceedings at a meeting of a council or a council committee are not invalidated because of: - (a) a vacancy in a civic office, or - (b) a failure to give notice of the meeting to any councillor or committee member, or - (c) any defect in the election or appointment of a councillor or committee member, or

+- (d) a failure of a councillor or a committee member to declare a conflict of interest, or to refrain from the consideration or discussion of, or vote on, the relevant matter, at a council or committee meeting in accordance with the council's code of conduct, or - (e) a failure to comply with this code.

-22 TASK GROUPS AND ADVISORY COMMITTEES
+22 TASK GROUPS, WORKING PARTIES AND ADVISORY COMMITTEES

-Task Groups
+Task Groups and Working Parties

-- 22.1 The Council may appoint a group of Councillors and staff members to investigate a specific proposal and to report to the Council or appropriate Committee. - 22.2 The Council shall determine the terms of reference for the Task Group, such to clearly state: - (a) the specific issues to be addressed - (b) the time available to the Task Group to complete its investigation - 22.3 The Task Group shall have the power to regulate its own procedures and need only report to the Council or Committee when a decision on policy or resources is required. - 22.4 The Task Group shall be disbanded after the terms of reference have been completed.
+- 22.1 The Council may appoint a group of Councillors and staff members to investigate a specific proposal and to report to the Council or appropriate Committee. - 22.2 The Council shall determine the terms of reference for the Task Group or Working Party, such to clearly state: - (a) the specific issues to be addressed - (b) the time available to the Task Group or Working Party to complete its investigation - 22.3 The Task Group or Working Party shall have the power to regulate its own procedures and need only report to the Council or Committee when a decision on policy or resources is required. - 22.4 The Task Group or Working Party shall be disbanded after the terms of reference have been completed.

-Note: The General Manager appoints staff member representatives on Task Groups.
+Note: The General Manager appoints staff member representatives on Task Groups and Working Parties.

-22.5 A Task Group which includes staff and/or community representatives may be closed to the public.
+22.5 A Task Group or Working Party which includes staff and/or community representatives may be closed to the public.